JM1705/firefox-irix-theme/README.md

 I'm pretty sure you also need the [irixium skin](https://www.opencode.net/phob1an/irixium) for kde for this to work properly.

 This skin requires the window decoration to be separate, so turn on the titlebar (right click blank space next to tabs -> customize toolbar -> check titlebar in the bottom left of the screen)

+I have the css hardcoded to use the SE98 icon for the bookmark folders from a nonstandard location, (ctrl f "SE98" in the css), so if you want the folder icons to work get the [icon pack](https://github.com/nestoris/Win98SE) and edit the part of the CSS to point to the SE98 icon location on your computer